Suger

 1. Click New Conversation or click the agent name at the top of the current chat

-2. Browse or search the agent list
+2. Browse or search your installed and shared agent list

 3. Select the agent to start the conversation